anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The list may be provided by prior administrative means or the Registrar-Agent may get the information via an interaction with the pledge.
 For instance, {{RFC9238}} describes scanning of a QR code, the product-serial-number would be initialized from the 12N B005 Product Serial Number.

-According to {{RFC8995}} section 5.3, the domain registrar performs the pledge authorization for bootstrapping within his domain based on the pledge voucher-request object.
+According to {{RFC8995}} section 5.3, the domain registrar performs the pledge authorization for bootstrapping within his domain based on the pledge-voucher-request object.
 This behavior is retained also in BRSKI-PRM.

 The following information MUST be available at the Registrar-Agent before interaction with a pledge: